esl/packages/README.md

 `main.tf` and `cloud-init.yaml` file instantiates an appropriate AWS instance, installs Docker, and configures it for multi-arch builds.

-The production version of this should attach an `EBS` volume to the instance and adjust the `CACHE-FROM`, `CACHE-TO` and `OUTPUT` arguments to the makefile to point to this volume.
-The volume should be preserved beyond the termination of the instance, and re-attached to a future instance, when new Erlang or Elixir versions are released by upstream.

-The `Dockerfile_*` files perform the entire build process, from installing the build dependencies, testing and finally outputting a package.
+The `Dockerfile_*` files perform the entire build process, from installing the build dependencies, testing, signing and finally outputting a package.
 These files have some conditional elements to account for differences across the currently supported range of _versions_ of Debian/Ubuntu/CentOS in a way that is hopefully a guide for any additional future nuances.

 In order to improve build times, especially if a previous build has been run (or partially run), the docker scripts use the `buildx`